anoopgupta112/HR-DashBoard/README.md

 # HR-DashBoard
-It's sample database, I choose 'HR Analytics Data' for analysis &amp; visualization.In order to visualize this I used Microsoft PowerBI.
+It's a simple database, I chose 'HR Analytics Data' for analysis &amp; visualization.
+In order to visualize this I used Microsoft PowerBI.

 #### Data: "HR Analytics Data.csv"